 The OHSU-PSU School of Public Health is accredited by the Council on Education for Public Health (CEPH).

 Students graduating from this program will be able to:

-The doctoral program in epidemiology requires the completion of a minimum of 135 credits in the following areas:
+Taking effect in Fall 2019, the revised doctoral program in epidemiology requires the completion of a minimum of 108 credits in the following areas:

 - Public Health Core

 - Mentored Teaching